-The Company accounts for income taxes in accordance with ASC 740 "Income Taxes."
+The Company accounts for income taxes in accordance with the Income Taxes Topic of the Financial Accounting Standards Codification.
 These standards establish financial accounting and reporting standards for the effects of income taxes that result from an enterprise's activities during the current and preceding years.
 The Company takes an asset and liability approach for financial accounting and reporting of income taxes.
 The Company pays income taxes in many foreign jurisdictions based on the profits realized in those jurisdictions, which can be significantly impacted by terms of intercompany transactions between the Company and its foreign affiliates.
 Deferred tax assets and liabilities are created in this process.
 The Company has netted these deferred tax assets and deferred tax liabilities by jurisdiction.
-These deferred tax assets assume sufficient future earnings will exist for their realization, and are calculated using anticipated tax rates.
+These deferred tax assets assume sufficient future earnings will exist for their realization and are calculated using anticipated tax rates.
 Valuation allowances are established when necessary to reduce deferred tax assets to the amounts expected to be ultimately realized.